 II.
 Gain a constitutional framework for evaluating state quarantine laws and policies

 III.
 Receive practical guidance on how to challenge an individual quarantine order

-Esha Bhandari is a staff attorney with the ACLU Speech, Privacy, and Technology Project, where she works on litigation and advocacy to protect freedom of expression and privacy rights in the digital age.
+Esha Bhandari is a senior staff attorney with the ACLU Speech, Privacy, and Technology Project, where she works on litigation and advocacy to protect freedom of expression and privacy rights in the digital age.
 She also focuses on the impact of big data and artificial intelligence on civil liberties.
 She has litigated cases including Sandvig v.
-Sessions, a First Amendment challenge to the Computer Fraud and Abuse Act on behalf of researchers who test for housing and employment discrimination online, and Alasaad v.
+Barr, a First Amendment challenge to the Computer Fraud and Abuse Act on behalf of researchers who test for housing and employment discrimination online, and Alasaad v.
 Nielsen, a challenge to suspicionless electronic device searches at the U.S. border.

 Best course thus far!

 The speaker made a very organized and effective presentation.

 The discussion of need for new state laws was especially appropriate.